 Dental implants solve this problem, as the jawbone will receive direct stimulation every time a patient eats or chews.
 With the implants secured and in place, this prevents the bone from reabsorbing, preserving the patient’s facial structure so they can maintain a youthful look for longer.
 Because they are a long-term solution, implants should never loosen or cause pain.

 Finally, if patients break their dentures, they can’t wear them, resulting in a toothless and gummy smile that can be extremely embarrassing.
-If a dental implant breaks, the rest of the teeth will still be in the mouth, allowing Norman and Moore area patients to still eat, drink, and smile relatively normally until they can schedule an appointment with Dr. Perry Brooks or Dr. Seth Brooks for a repair.
+If a dental implant breaks, the rest of the teeth will still be in the mouth, allowing patients to still eat, drink, and smile relatively normally until they can schedule an appointment with Dr. Seth Brooks for a repair.

 Tooth-Supported Bridges vs. Dental Implants